johnnolan/johnnolan.dev/src/random/articles/react-webpack-analyzer.md

 ---
 layout: layouts/article.njk
+title:  "webpack-bundle-analyzer and create-react-app"
-title:  "How to use webpack-bundle-analyzer with create-react-app"
+description:  "How to use webpack-bundle-analyzer with create-react-app"
 date: 2019-01-15
 tags:
   - other